kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 information to express the idea and why it was not acceptable.
 -->

-Instead of doing a headless service exclusively for the leaders, and a headless service per replica por the workers, we considered having a headless service per replica.
+Instead of doing a headless service exclusively for the leaders, and a headless service per replica for the workers, we considered having a headless service per replica.
 Having the leader and its respective workers use the same headless service made more sense at first, but it would require having to update the environment variable `LWS_LEADER_ADDRESS`, significantly complicating the process of updating the field.